davelab6/designwithfontforge.com/en-US/Numerals.md

 ## Hybrid style numerals

 Hybrid numerals don't share the font's cap-height or x-height, but instead occupy their own height.
 The term "hybrid" refers to a mixing of the old-style and lining numerals.
 Examples of fonts that use hybrid style numerals include Georgia and the Google web fonts Merriweather and Donegal.
-The zero, capital O, zero, 1, 2, 3, etc glyphs from Merriweather are shown below.
+The zero, capital O, 1, 2, 3, etc glyphs from Merriweather are shown below.

 <img src="images/Merriweather-numbers.png" alt="" height="90" width="475">